chipsalliance/rocket-chip/README.md

 are set to be identical to DefaultConfig.

 Further down, you will be able to see two FPGA configurations:
-FPGAConfig and FPGASmallConfig.
-FPGAConfig inherits from DefaultConfig, but overrides the low-performance memory port (i.e., backup memory port) to be turned off.
+DefaultFPGAConfig and DefaultFPGASmallConfig.
+DefaultFPGAConfig inherits from DefaultConfig, but overrides the low-performance memory port (i.e., backup memory port) to be turned off.
 This is because the high-performance memory port is directly connected to the high-performance AXI interface on the ZYNQ FPGA.
-FPGASmallConfig inherits from FPGAConfig, but changes the cache sizes, disables the FPU, turns off the fast early-out multiplier and divider, and reduces the number of TLB entries.
+DefaultFPGASmallConfig inherits from DefaultFPGAConfig, but changes the cache sizes, disables the FPU, turns off the fast early-out multiplier and divider, and reduces the number of TLB entries (all defined in SmallConfig).
 This small configuration is used for the Zybo FPGA board, which has the smallest ZYNQ part.

+Towards the end, you can also find that ExampleSmallConfig inherits all parameters from DefaultConfig but overrides the same parameters of SmallConfig.

 Now take a look at fsim/Makefile and vsim/Makefile.
 Search for the CONFIG variable.
 DefaultFPGAConfig is used for the FPGA build, while